 Dr. Todd Pawlicki is Professor and Vice-Chair for Medical Physics.
 He is also the Director of the Division of Medical Physics overseeing all the clinical and research Medical Physicists in the Department.

 An internationally-recognized academic Medical Physicist with a focus on quality and safety.
 He previously served on the Board of Directors of the American Society of Radiation Oncology (ASTRO) and is a former Secretary of the American Association of Physicists in Medicine (AAPM).
-He has served on numerous ASTRO and AAPM committees and working groups (many as Chair), including the ASTRO Clinical Affairs and Quality Committee, the ASTRO Multi-disciplinary Quality Assurance Sub-Committee, AAPM Task Group 218, Task Group 288, Task Group 302, Task Group 332 and is the Vice-Chair of the Medical Physics 3.0 Initiative.
+He has served on numerous ASTRO and AAPM committees and working groups (many as Chair), including the ASTRO Clinical Affairs and Quality Committee, the ASTRO Multi-disciplinary Quality Assurance Sub-Committee, AAPM Task Group 218, Task Group 288, Task Group 302, Task Group 332 and is Chair of the Management of Medical Physics Programs and Departments Committee.
 In recognition of his long-time contributions, he has been named a Fellow by both organizations (FAAPM 2012 and FASTRO 2016).